lauren/pick-a-color/README.md

 #### showSavedColors

-Specifies whether or not there is a tab called "Your Saved Colors" that keeps track of the last 16 colors a user customized.
+Specifies whether or not there is a tab called "Saved Colors" that keeps track of the last 16 colors a user customized.

+#### showAdvanced

+Specifies whether there is a tab called "Advanced" that allows users to modify hue, lightness, and saturation to make any color under the sun.

 ##### saveColorsPerElement (for showSavedColors only)